Loveland Castle: Medieval Inspiration in Charming Small-Town Ohio

-Cedar Point and Kings Island?
-Football games with die-hard fans?
+When you think of attractions in Ohio, you probably think of things like Cedar Point and Kings Island, or football games with die-hard fans.
 Maybe you think we only have corn fields and there is literally nothing attractive about the state.
+But I bet your first thought isn’t about our castles.
+(Yes, plural.)
+Loveland Castle in particular has a rather unique story and particular charm.

 Who Built Loveland Castle?